naikp13/EO-GenFusion/README.markdown

 # Generative Fusion of Synthetic Aperture Radar and Multispectral Data

 This project implements a Deep Variational Autoencoder (VAE) with a probabilistic regressor for feature generation and prediction using TensorFlow and Keras.
-The model is trained with 5-fold cross-validation and evaluates performance using mean squared error and R² score.
+The model is trained with 5-fold cross-validation and evaluates performance using MSE and R² score.
 The code is modularized for better maintainability.

 ## Prerequisites